lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Security considerations {#SecConsiderations}

 Wireless networks are subjects to various sorts of attacks, which are not specific to SCHC.
+In this section, we'll assume that an attacker was able to break in the network and send packets to a target node, despite the security measures.
+Our analysis equally applies to legitimate nodes "going crazy".
 What is specific to SCHC is the amplification of the effects that it could allow.

 ## Security considerations for SCHC Compression/Decompression